ibpdas/ibpdas/readme.md

 A unified system that aligns strategy, diagnostics and performance to accelerate public sector data value.

 ### **ThinkStudio**
-A micro lab for public sector data leaders to learn from real strategies and build more actionable data roadmaps.
+A micro lab for public sector data leaders to learn from real strategies and design more actionable data roadmaps and programmes.

 ### **MacroCycle**
 An AI agent and conversational chatbot that synthesises macroeconomic signals, identifies cycle turning points and explains what they mean for decisions.